meysampg/yii2-intldatebehavior/README.md

 Yii2 IntlDateBehavior
 ==================
 **Automatic Change Date System of an ActiveRecord After finding It.** Actually it converts date and time system just on representation and keep your model clean.
-So if you need a convertor for change time and save it on DB, you can use [IntlDate](https://github.com/meysampg/intldate) trait ;).
+So if you need a converter for change time and save it on DB, you can use [IntlDate](https://github.com/meysampg/intldate) trait ;).

 ## Installation